 At the end of 2008, compilation of data was underway and a large anomalous IP feature coincident with gold in soil and promising alteration had been located.
 The Company completed further geological analysis to select drill targets.
 The Company applied for and has received drill permits in the third quarter of 2010.
-During the year ended December 31, 2010, the Company incurred \$36,729 in exploration costs and maintaining the property.
-An agreement was negotiated with a junior exploration company which then failed to complete the deal due to their inability to finance.
+During the three months ended March 31, 2011, the Company incurred no exploration costs on the property.
 The Company now plans a first stage drill program to test both a high sulphidation epithermal gold target and a porphyry copper-gold target in 2011.